Colerne: Parish church

 The Church of England parish church of St John the Baptist dates from the early 13th century but was heavily restored in the 19th century.
 13th-century features can be seen in the nave arcades, the north arcade being of slightly later date.
 The aisles and the tall west tower were added in the 15th century.
 The 13th-century chancel and north-east chapel were largely rebuilt in the restoration of 1875–1877, and at the same time the clerestory and roof of the nave were renewed.
 Further work in 1877 added a vestry.

 Set into the north wall of the nave are a small carved figure of c.1200 and pieces of a cross shaft which Pevsner and Orbach describe as "two large fragments of one of the best 8th-9th century crosses in the West Country".
 A tomb-chest with a marble effigy by H. H. Armstead is that of Richard Walmesley (1816–1893) of Lucknam Park.

 The tower has a one-handed clock.
 The peal of eight includes bells from the 16th to 19th centuries, and there is an 1853 sanctus bell.
 In 1960 the church was designated as Grade I listed.
 In the churchyard are an unusually large number of Grade II listed tombs and a churchyard cross, designed in the early 20th century by Harold Brakspear along the lines of the fragments inside the church.

 Between the church and Vicarage Lane, the former rectory coach-house which was converted from an 18th-century barn has pieces of medieval carved stonework in its east wall, inserted during the Victorian restoration.
 Nearby at the south-east corner of the Market Place is the 1842 rectory, faced in stucco with ashlar dressings.

 Today the parish is part of the Lidbrook group, which also covers St Thomas à Becket, Box and St Christopher, Ditteridge.

 Others

 A Congregational chapel was built in 1824 and renovated in 1924.
 In 1974 it became Colerne Evangelical Church and joined the Fellowship of Independent Evangelical Churches.

 In 1867 Providence Strict Baptist Chapel was opened in Colerne.
-The building fell into disuse in 1986 and is now a private house.
+The building fell into disuse in 1986 and is now a private residence.

 A Primitive Methodist chapel was built in Colerne in 1895 and closed in 1984.
 An earlier small Methodist chapel was built at Thickwood in 1860 but was demolished in 1904.